Emandhal/MLX90640/README.md

 ## Limitations

 To use this driver and device, you need:
 * At least 20k of RAM.
-The driver itself needs 1664byte for EEPROM, 106+10704bytes for parameters, 1666bytes for the data frame, and 3096 for the frame result
+The driver itself needs 1664 bytes for EEPROM, 106+10704 bytes for parameters, 1666 bytes for the data frame, and 3096 bytes for the frame result
 * An FPU on the CPU else the driver will be very slow and only slow refresh speed can be achieved

 # Usage